cldf/cldf/README.md

 ### Metadata-free conformance

 A dataset can be CLDF conformant without providing a separate metadata description file.
-To do so, the dataset must *exactly* follow the default specification for the appropriate module regarding:
+To do so, the dataset MUST follow the default specification for the appropriate module regarding:

 - file names
 - column names (for specified columns)
 - CSV dialect

-Thus, rather than not *having* any metadata, the dataset does not *specify* any; and instead it falls back to using the defaults, i.e. "free" as in "beer" not as in "gluten-free".
-The CSV file may contain additional columns not specified in the default module descriptions.
+Thus, rather than not *having* any metadata, the dataset does not *specify* any; instead it falls back to using the defaults, i.e. "free" as in "beer" not as in "gluten-free".
+The CSV file MAY contain additional columns not specified in the default module descriptions.

 The default file names and column names are described in [`components`](components).
-The default CSV dialect is [RFC4180](http://tools.ietf.org/html/rfc4180) using the [UTF-8](http://en.wikipedia.org/wiki/UTF-8) character encoding, i.e. use the CSV dialect specified by
+The default CSV dialect is [RFC4180](http://tools.ietf.org/html/rfc4180) using the [UTF-8](http://en.wikipedia.org/wiki/UTF-8) character encoding, i.e. the CSV dialect specified as

 ```
 {